martingms/vipsql/README.md

 " Whether or not the vipsql-buffer should automatically scroll to the bottom " on new input. let g:vipsql_auto_scroll_enabled = 1

+" Whether or not to print a separator in the output buffer when sending a new " command/query to psql. let g:vipsql_separator_enabled = 0

+" What that separator should look like. let g:vipsql_separator = '────────────────────'
 ```

 ## License